XR Interaction, Ergonomics, and Affordances

 - somatosensory cues (haptic, proprioceptive, kinesthetic).

-Working-memory limits and situational awareness constraints remain active in immersive contexts.
+Working-memory limits and attentional constraints remain active in immersive contexts.

 Frequent technique families: raycasting, cone/aperture pointing, sphere-casting, indirect tablet control, world-in-miniature mappings.